 Starting at the top, gently pry off the sail panel and release the clips that hold it in place.
 Next, pry out the screw cover behind the door release and remove one exposed Phillips screw.
 You'll also find a screw cover inside the door pull.
 Pry it up and remove the Phillips screw you find lurking below.

 Starting at the rear edge, pry up the power options switch panel to release the retaining clips.
 Disconnect the wiring harness and remove the panel.
 Now, you're ready to remove the door panel.
 Pry out the sides and bottom of the door panel to release nine clips.
 Disconnect the door lock cable and the door release cable, and set the panel aside.
 Now that the speaker is exposed, you'll notice that it's held in place by three rivets.
 It really doesn't look like it, but the speaker and bracket are a one-piece assembly, so you'll have to drill the rivets out of the sheet metal.
 Using a power drill (or a screwdriver drill, depending on your available tools and experience level) with an 11/64" bit, remove the rivets, pull out the speaker, and disconnect it.

-Secure your new speaker to the adapter bracket that's free with your Crutchfield purchase.
+Secure your new speaker to the adapter bracket that's available at a deep discount with your Crutchfield purchase.
 Next, place the speaker/bracket assembly in the speaker cavity and mark the location of the new mounting holes.
 Remove the assembly and drill the new mounting holes with a 1/8" bit.

 Once the holes have been drilled, connect the speaker wiring adaptor of your new speaker to the Corolla's speaker harness.
 Secure the speaker/bracket assembly to the location with self-tapping screws.
 Your new speakers might not come with screws, so it's wise to check and, if necessary, make a trip to the hardware store before you start working.